- If your insurer exits the market at year-end, you qualify for an SEP.

-The special enrollment period triggered by loss of coverage begins 60 days before your existing plan’s termination date, so it’s possible to get a new ACA-compliant plan without any gap in coverage.
+The special enrollment period triggered by loss of coverage begins 60 days before your existing plan’s termination date, so it’s possible to get a new ACA-compliant plan without any gap in coverage (as long as your old plan is ending on the last day of the month; new plans will only take effect on the first of the month after your old plan ends).
 This is true regardless of whether the health plan that’s ending is an individual plan or an employer-sponsored plan.

 If you enroll before the date your old plan ends, the effective date of the new plan will be the first of the month following the loss of coverage, regardless of the date you enroll.
 So for example, if your plan is ending July 31, you can enroll in June or July and your new plan will be effective August 1.

-But if you enroll in the 60 days after your plan ends, the exchange (or carrier, if you’re enrolling outside the exchange) can either allow a first-of-the-following-month effective date regardless of the date you enroll, or they can use their normal enrollment deadline, which is typically the 15th of the month in order to have coverage effective the first of the following month.
+If you enroll in the 60 days after your plan ends, the exchange (or carrier, if you’re enrolling outside the exchange) can either allow a first-of-the-following-month effective date regardless of the date you enroll, or they can use their normal enrollment deadline, which can either be the 15th of the month or the end of the month, in order to have coverage effective the first of the following month.